Middle Township Board of Education member retiring after 60 years

 “It’s been an absolute honor to serve alongside this lifelong servant of our educational community,” Roberts said.
 “His quiet leadership and mentorship have been invaluable to many of our past superintendents and board members, including myself.
 There has never been a more deserving person to have (the Performing Arts Center) named in his or her honor.”

 Back’s six-decade tenure attracted attention from around the area.
-State Sen. Mike Testa, R-Atlantic, Cape May, Cumberland, attended the dedication of the Performing Arts Center, according to the news release.
+State Sen. Mike Testa, R-Cape May, Cumberland, Atlantic, attended the dedication of the Performing Arts Center, according to the news release.

-“Mr. Back is a true legend,” Testa said to the crowd during the dedication.
+“Mr. Back is a true legend,” Testa told the crowd during the dedication.
 “The Performing Arts Center is just one part of his legacy.
 He’s done so much for this community in so many ways.
 It’s an honor just to be in his presence.”

 Contact Chris Doyle